 The incentives to employees used as part of these exercises can include enhanced transfers where the employer pays a top up to the payment the employee receives from the pension trustees if the employee transfers out of the scheme, or a “pension increase exchange” whereby pensioners agree to give up all future non-statutory increases in return for an early one-off larger increase.
 Mostly, being able to access pension funds can help in encouraging employees to transfer out of DB schemes.
 The move to a Defined Contribution scheme (DC scheme) has become a popular one following the changes to how the pension scheme savings in this type of scheme can be accessed.

-From 6 April 2015 (subject to the scheme rules permitting), any amount up to the entire accumulated pot can be taken out of a DC scheme as a lump sum from the age of 55, with the first 25% being tax free and the remainder being taxable.
+From 6 April 2015 (subject to the scheme rules permitting), any amount up to the entire accumulated pot can be taken out of a DC scheme as a lump sum from the age of 55 (at age 57 from 2028), with the first 25% being tax free and the remainder being taxable.
 There will also no longer be a requirement to have to buy an annual pension on retirement, or at any other point.
 (See here for more information)

 [Note: A DC scheme is based on the assets within each employee’s individual retirement plan and is built up through contributions from the employee and employer (usually a percentage of salary as a set amount), and tax relief from the government.
 This is also sometimes referred to as a money purchase scheme.